DarleneQing/DTF_against_inflation_for_Chinese/README.md

 Now your Jupyter notebook server should start running, you can access it at: 'http://localhost:8888'

 ### Exploring the Visualization Tool
-Open the file Hedge_Against_inflation_Tool.ipynb in Jupyter Notebook.
+Open the file 'Hedge_Against_inflation_Tool.ipynb' in Jupyter Notebook.
 This notebook is your main interface for using our visualization tool.
 Follow the embedded comments and instructions to start to know more about our research.
 Enjoy!

 ### Troubleshooting Docker Image Issues
 **Solution One**